mattjh1/mattjh-blog/content/post/nvim-obsession.md

     N --> Y[Language Support]
 ```

-Sure, IDEs like VSCode _"just work"_ out of the box, and there’s value in that.
+Sure, IDEs like VSCode _"just work"_ out of the box, and there's value in that.
 However, the process of setting up and maintaining my Neovim environment has taught me invaluable lessons about the tools I use daily.
 Even if I eventually go back to an IDE for convenience, the time I’ve spent mastering Neovim will have been well worth it.

 In summary, using the leader key for custom bindings has enabled me to build a keyboard-centric workflow that feels intuitive and responsive.
 The combination of standard Vim keybindings and my curated set of shortcuts ensures that I can navigate my codebase and tools with confidence and speed.